-A Probation Officer will supervise you.
+An Probation Officer will supervise you.
 Their role is to:

 - monitor you in the community,

 - tell the court if you do not meet any conditions put on you, and

 - help you with any problems such as:

 - o housing,

-- your mental health, and
+- o your mental health, and

 - o drugs or alcohol.

 It is important to keep appointments with your Probation Officer.
 If you miss more than one you can be sent back to court.
-The court could send you back to prison.
+The court could give you further punishment.